AndresLDF/ZoomCampDataEng-FinalProject/README.md

 Before run this project do the following configuration **PySpark and MageAI**
 1. Go into a local folder and clone this repository with this command `git clone https://github.com/AndresLDF/ZoomCampDataEng-FinalProject.git`
+2. Rename dev.env to simply .env
+3. Start Docker
+4. Open the directory with the repository
+5. Use the command `docker compose build`
+6. Use the command `docker compose up`
-2. In the main folder add they Json file with the key for BigQuery
+7. In the main folder add they Json file with the key for BigQuery
-3. Open the file magic-zoomcamp/io_config.yaml
+8. Open the file magic-zoomcamp/io_config.yaml
-4. In the file search for GOOGLE_SERVICE_ACC_KEY_FILEPATH
+9. In the file search for GOOGLE_SERVICE_ACC_KEY_FILEPATH
-5. Replace glossy-grin-413315-49491a38ee63.json with your own json file name
+10. Replace glossy-grin-413315-49491a38ee63.json with your own json file name

 **Google Cloud Configuration**
 1. Go to your Google Cloud count account control panel